 A Smart Training Plan

 First, get on a smart training plan for YOU.
 I highlight YOU because all training plans can be good but all training plans might not be good for you and your individual needs and life schedule.
 That’s why I break my plans into different levels and runner types, so you slot into the plan that best fits you.
-(You can even use my Plan Picker and I’ll recommend the best plan for you.)
-I firmly believe that running isn’t one-size-fits-all.
+(You can try my plans for free here.)

 I believe there are four key elements to a smart training plan:

 First, you should be able to “spread the stress” when necessary.
 In other words, you need the ability (and should feel empowered) to move workouts around so you can add more recovery.
 That’s why our system allows you to drag and drop workouts to different days in your calendar.